Monterey County Bicycling Resources Directory / Bike Community Leaders

-Social bike runs include annual events, such as the Intergenerational Ride for Bike Week; monthly events, as most often was the case in the first year of the Salinas Bike Party; or occasional recurring gatherings, such as the Salinas Burrito Bike Rides organized by Deadend Magazine and friends–which especially highlight beach cruisers, custom, and lowrider bikes.
+- occasional recurring gatherings, such as the Salinas Burrito Bike Rides organized by Deadend Magazine and friends–which especially highlight beach cruisers, custom, and lowrider bikes;

 Keep an ear to the ground, as many of these events are spontaneous, short-notice, or fairly underground.
-You may hear buzz about them on this site (sometimes on the Bike Calendar or in the Serious Cyclists section; on Twitter, including at @bikemonterey; on Facebook or other social media sites, or simply out on the bikeways.
+You may hear buzz about them on this site, sometimes on the Bike Calendar or in the Serious Cyclists section; on Twitter, including at @bikemonterey; on Facebook or other social media sites; or simply out on the bikeways.
 One thing that all social bike runs tend to have in common is to “get on a bike, have fun”!